Login

 Register

-On May 6, communities across the country including downtown LA gathered to march for changes to improve the health of mothers and birthing families in the United States.
+On May 6, communities across the country including downtown LA gathered for the March for Moms to bring about changes to improve the health of mothers and birthing families in the United States.
 Femina Physical Therapy was there to join the national movement to address the maternal health crisis in our country.
 It was a wonderful day connecting with the community of concerned parents, community members, and health practitioners.

 Together, we were able to call attention to issues affecting moms in Los Angeles.